univention/univention-corporate-server/doc/release-notes/index.rst

 identical to the production environment.

-Depending on the system performance, network connection, and installed software, the update can take anywhere from 20 minutes to several hours.
+Depending on the system performance, network connection, and installed software, the update can take anywhere from FIXME minutes to several hours.
 For large environments, consult :cite:t:`ucs-performance-guide`.

 .. _relnotes-sequence: